Ponds Alive! project

 Common frog.
 Image: Elizabeth Atkinson

-Ponds Alive! is funded by the National Trust’s Freshwater Community Grant in partnership with the Species Survival Fund, which was developed by Defra and its Arm’s-Length Bodies.
-It is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.
+Ponds Alive! was funded by the National Trust’s Freshwater Community Grant in partnership with the Species Survival Fund, which was developed by Defra and its Arm’s-Length Bodies.
+It was delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.

 Project team